 Simple Tools and Tips To Protect Your Website From SPAM

 As one of the most pervasive problems in the world of technology, SPAM has been creating huge damages beyond imagination.
 Given its strategic nature, eliminating SPAM completely may seem impossible.
 However, one can face and beat the challenges of Spam by adopting protective measures.
+Google inself frowns seriously at spammy practices and in July 20121 rolled out the Link Spam Update to fight spammy attempts to manipulate its ranking algorithm with poor quality link building practices like purchased links and forum posts designed only to get links rather than add value to user queries.

 Statistics show that SPAM has invaded many websites and inboxes.
 Spam costs businesses a whopping $20.5 billion every year!
 Therefore, technologists and innovators keep coming up with various methods to deal with the tenacious nature of SPAM, to tame it, if not be able to stop it completely.